CopernicaMarketingSoftware/Documentation/ResponsiveEmail/json/block-video.md

 ## Embedding videos

 Inside mail clients, it is unfortunately not possible to directly embed videos.
-On webversions, however, it is possible to embed the video directly into the webpage.
+On webversions however, it is possible to embed the video directly into the webpage.
 To do this, set the 'embed' property to true (it is false by default).